-This is the 7th bicycling fatality in Southern California this year,* and the first in Riverside County.
-It’s also the eight bicycling fatality in Riverside in just the last two years.
+This is the 44th bicycling fatality in Southern California this year, and the 17th in LA County; it’s also the fourth in the City of Los Angeles.

 My deepest sympathy and prayers for the victim and his loved ones.